ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 1. Create a rule package in .xml format (with Unicode encoding), similar to the example included below.
 (You can copy our example and modify it for your use.)

     Recall from the previous procedure that our PatientRecords schema defines five fields as searchable for EDM: *PatientID*, *MRN*, *SSN*, *Phone*, and *DOB*.
-Our example file includes two of those three fields, listed as *ExactMatch* items.
+Our example file includes those fields, listed as *ExactMatch* items.

     ```
     <?xml version="1.0" encoding="utf-8"?>
     <RulePackage xmlns="http://schemas.microsoft.com/office/2018/edm">